 Residents Maintain Autonomy

-Measures the percent of long-term stay residents that required more assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and eating.
-Some experts would argue that this is a reasonable measure of a patient's well-being.
+This datapoint is a measure of the percent of long-term care patients who required additional assistance with activities of daily living over time.
+Activities of daily living include activities such as taking medications and taking a bath.
+Some believe this is a reliable measure of a resident's well-being.

 Ability to Keep Residents Mobile